yobibyte/unitary-scalarization-dmtl/README.md

 - CelebA: [here](https://mmlab.ie.cuhk.edu.hk/projects/CelebA.html) (23G)

 ### Running the code
+The `scripts` folder contains script to reproduce each of the SL experiments.
+The experiments of section 4.1 can be reproduced by using `scripts/mnist.sh`, `scripts/celeba.sh`, and `scripts/cityscapes.sh`.
+Those in section 5 can be replicated via `scripts/regularization_celeba.sh`.
 ```
 cd rct
 # Set DATA_FOLDER to point to the directory containing celeba/ and cityscapes/ (see Datasets above)